 5. The Award shall recognize a person who has a record of having stated a vision for the future of the self-advocacy movement in Alabama.

-6. Nominations for receipt of the Award shall be made in writing, and shall close not later than July 22, 2016.
+6. Nominations for receipt of the 2020 Award shall be made in writing, and shall close on Friday, July 24, 2020.

 8. Selection of the Award’s recipient shall be agreed by consensus.